haasalex16/CapstoneProject/README.md

 - [ ] Playcount on SongShow
 - [ ] Typeahead search bar
 - [ ] Repost other songs to your own stream/feed

+##Design Decisions
+* Created minimized song views for the default which expand to show more information when playing in order to keep more music on the screen at once.